Article updated 3 November 2020

 It is a complementary service to local voluntary schemes, such as the charities who have worked with the council's One Reading Community Hub in our town.

-- People who are self-isolating because they’ve been diagnosed with COVID-19 or have symptoms
+- You are self-isolating because you have been diagnosed with COVID-19 or have symptoms, or you’ve been in contact with someone who has

-- People who are self-isolating ahead of planned hospital care.
+- You are self-isolating ahead of planned hospital care

 - Frontline health and care workers.